-Corridor Preservation associated with the Hybrid Alternative-This Corridor Preservation is identical to the Corridor Preservation associated with the Passing Lane Alternative in the area of the KMSF-NU.
+Corridor Preservation Associated with Hybrid Alternative-This corridor preservation is identical to the corridor preservation associated with the Passing Lane Alternative in the area of the KMSF-NU.

-4-lane On-alignment Alternative-This alternative creates a 4-lane divided highway along the existing alignment from US 151 in Fond du Lac to County P in Plymouth.
+4-lane On-alignment Alternative (Preferred Alternative)-This alternative creates a 4-lane divided highway along the existing alignment from US 151 in Fond du Lac to County P in Plymouth.
 In the area of the KMSF-NU, the existing roadbed will carry the eastbound lanes, and the westbound lanes will be constructed north of the existing roadway.
 The additional right of way needed from the KMSF-NU would be north of the existing roadbed for the added westbound lanes.
-Land was acquired based on the decision in the 2014 LS SFEIS.
+Land was acquired based on the decision in the 2014 LS SFEIS before the ROD was vacated.
 In the 2014 LS SFEIS, the land acquired was identified as Section 4(f) and Section 6(f) applicable lands.
 A Section 4(f) de minimis finding was made and mitigation for the associated acquisition impact has already been completed.

-Corridor Preservation associated with the 4-lane On-alignment Alternative - There is no impact in the area of the KMSF-NU since the 4-lane alternative has no preservation areas proposed in this area.
+Corridor Preservation Associated with 4-lane On-alignment Alternative (Part of the Preferred Alternative)-There is no impact in the area of the KMSF-NU since the 4-lane alternative has no preservation areas proposed in this area.